 Between June 25, 2019 and October 31, 2019, we entered into subscription agreements for the sale of 1,756,726 units at \$1.50 for each unit in our 2019 private offering (the "2019 Offering"), which was conducted pursuant to the terms of a Confidential Private Placement Memorandum dated June 12, 2019 (the "2019 PPM").
 We agreed to enter into the securities purchase agreement with ALSF primarily as a result of the provision in the placement agent agreement related to the 2019 PPM that required us to provide anti-dilution protection to the placement agent, certain of its related parties and the investors in the private placement but not our other shareholders in the event that MCKEA were to convert its series A convertible preferred stock into common stock.
-ALSF and MCKEA are related parties, so we believe that it was fair and reasonable to permit ALSF to acquire shares of our common stock for the same purchase price paid by the investors in the 2019 PPM in light of the constraints imposed on MCKEA's ability to convert its shares of series A convertible preferred stock as our other shareholders would be harmed to some degree if MCKEA were to convert its series A convertible preferred stock.
+ALSF and MCKEA are related parties, so we believe that it was fair and reasonable to permit ALSF to acquire shares of our common stock for the same purchase price paid by the investors in the 2019 PPM in light of the constraints imposed on MCKEA's ability to convert its shares of series A convertible preferred stock as our other shareholders would be harmed to some degree if MCKEA were to convert its series A convertible preferred stock as our other shareholders would be harmed to some degree if MCKEA were to convert its series A convertible preferred stock as our other shareholders would be harmed to some degree.